namantuli18/airbornesound/README.md

 # Anomaly Detection Using Airborne Sound

+## Working Prototype
+  A working prototype of the model architecture is available at http://138.91.121.137/ The user credentials to access the portal are:
+  Username : Admin
+  Passowrd : Ad_quirk@123

 ## Description
   Acoustic condition monitoring via airborne sound analysis in conjunction with advanced signal processing and machine learning methods has proved to be a powerful tool for early detection of machinery breakdown.
 It allows timely detection of anomalies, which results in more efficient and cost-effective maintenance.
 It also